-Dog groomers maintain the appearance of all varieties of canines.
-They usually begin their careers by completing an apprenticeship program, in which they wash, trim and style dog hair under the supervision of an experienced groomer.
-Professional dog groomers may further demonstrate industry aptitude by earning certification.
+Dog groomers maintain the physical appearance of all varieties of canines.
+They usually begin their careers by completing an apprenticeship program in which they bathe, trim and style dog fur under the supervision of an experienced groomer.
+Professional dog groomers may further demonstrate field-specific competence by earning certification.

 |Required Education||High school diploma standard requirement|

 |Other Requirements||Completion of dog grooming apprenticeship program or on-the-job training|

 |Projected Job Growth (2018-2028)*||16% for animal care and service workers|

 |Median Salary (2018)*||$23,760 for all nonfarm animal caretakers|

 Dog groomers earn fairly low wages.
 According to the U.S. Bureau of Labor Statistics, in May 2018 nonfarm animal caretakers, including dog groomers, earned a mean annual wage of $25,890.
 Pay varies slightly by location and industry.
 The highest-paying locations were the District of Columbia and Alaska in 2018.
 Animal caretakers in the District of Columbia earned an annual mean wage of $35,520, and those in Alaska earned a mean wage of $31,040 in 2018.